kquist/DoubleML-Python/ML2Estimator_documentation.md

 		modify_zero_divide: float, optional (default=1E-3). modify_zero_divide is only used if drop_zero_divide
 			is False.
 Whenever there is d_out[i]=1 and dhat[i]=0, dhat[i] is set to the value of modify_zero_divide.
 			Similarly, whenever d_out[i]=0 and dhat[i]=1, then dhat[i] is set to the value of modify_zero_divide.

-- interactive_estimate(self,X,y,d,test_size,normalize, second_order_terms, drop_zero_divide, modify_zero_divide,verbose): This method is the implementation of the double machine learning interactive estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.Interactive_beta and the standard errorstored in self.Interactive_se

 #Available Machine Learning Methods